 Okay, then the chocolate is where things tend to branch out a lot.
 Oh, and I forgot to mention that this is one of the critical points of what I wanted to do, to create the perfect brownie with only cocoa powder.
 There’s no doubt that melting good quality chocolate into your batter can make them amazing but I feel like it sort of defeats the purpose of making brownies from scratch.
 This doesn’t apply to the extra chunks though, those are a must people!

-For the eggs, I really liked the ratio of 2 eggs to my other ingredients.
 Then on the baking soda/powder, I tried different variations with each but my favorite textured attempts were when I left it out all together.
 Then you’ll need some flour to hold it all together, some vanilla because yum, and skipping salt is way out of the question.
 After that you can cram these full of as many chocolate chips as you think you can handle and then the toppings are, like I said, optional.

 Now then, when you get to actually making these you’ll want to melt your butter completely to mix it with the cocoa and the sugar, but you don’t want to get it too hot or you’ll shock your sugar and seize up the cocoa.
 Just get it to melted temperature and you’re good.
-Once you mix in the eggs try not to stir too much because it messes with you end texture, you only want to stir the final batter until it’s smooth.
+Once you mix in the other ingredients try not to stir too much because it messes with you end texture, you only want to stir the final batter until it’s smooth.
 Okay, and last but not least I should probably mention the pan size.
 The recipe is for a half-batch and works well in an 8×8 pan or, what I use, a 7×11 pan.
 The pictured bars were a double batch baked in a 13×9 because a half-batch just doesn’t cut it for my family.

 Wow, that was a LOT of words to tell you about these brownies but I really want you guys to have success with these and experience the (okay, I’m gonna say it) “best” brownies ever!
 Scratch that, I want you to experience the best brownies that you’ve ever made because that’s half the fun.
 K that’s it, so get baking!